nuncard/tfadm-resources/README.md

 yq ".properties.domain.value = \"$root_domain\"" -i .tfadm/resources/.root.yml
 ```

-Then, follow the documentation for the following [Terraform Providers](https://registry.terraform.io/browse/providers):
+Then follow the documentation for each of the supported [Terraform Providers](https://registry.terraform.io/browse/providers):

   - [Amazon Web Services (AWS)](aws/README.md);
   - *(More to come in the future).*

 ## Reference

-Tfadm resources are basically a set of configuration files, in [YAML format](https://yaml.org/).
+TfAdm resources are basically a set of configuration files, in [YAML format](https://yaml.org/).
 Each file represents an object, such as a class in [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) languages.
 Thus, a TfAdm resource is a template for an object, and the generated data is an instance of a TfAdm resource.
 In other words, a TfAdm resource dynamically replicates a predefined data structure with values specified from stdin.
 The result is then stored in a file, like a row in a database table.
-Therefore, we can later modify each of these [terraform](https://developer.hashicorp.com/terraform) objects using its `primary_key`.
+Therefore, we can later modify each of these [Terraform](https://developer.hashicorp.com/terraform) objects using its `primary_key`.
 A file, name of which begins with the `.` character, represents an internal resource, such as an abstract class in OOP.

 [Inheritance](https://www.w3schools.com/java/java_inheritance.asp) plays a big role in the way TfAdm resources are structured.
 Helps avoiding redundancy by allowing a resource to extend other resources.
 To inherit from a TfAdm resource, use the `extends` configuration property.
 Additionally, you can use the `parent` configuration property on a child resource to inherit all properties that are explicitly marked as inheritable on parent resources.
 Thus, when compiled by TfAdm, resources are structured into a hierarchical tree.